 Hashem Montasser and Hany BassiounyOwner-operators and founders, The Lighthouse

-What started off as a ground-breaking concept store and cafè in the Dubai Design District, has mushroomed into a culinary success story with four outposts of The Lighthouse welcoming visitors by the end of this year.
+What started off as a groundbreaking concept store and cafè in Dubai Design District has blossomed into a culinary success story, with four outposts of The Lighthouse welcoming visitors by the end of this year.
 Fans applaud the Mediterranean-inspired soul food classics and pastries that highlight fresh, high-quality ingredients and light-filled locations.
 Plus, their almond croissant is reputed to be the best in the city.

 Omar ShihabConcept Creator, GM & Owner Representative, BOCA